Ferrocement: Construction formwork

 The desired shape may be built from a multi-layered construction of mesh, supported by an armature, or grid, built with rebar and tied with wire.
 For optimum performance, steel should be rust-treated, (galvanized) or stainless steel.
 Over this finished framework, an appropriate mixture (grout or mortar) of Portland cement, sand and water and/or admixtures is applied to penetrate the mesh.
 During hardening, the assembly may be kept moist, to ensure that the concrete is able to set and harden slowly and to avoid developing cracks that can weaken the system.
 Steps should be taken to avoid trapped air in the internal structure during the wet stage of construction as this can also create cracks that will form as it dries.
 Trapped air will leave voids that allow water to collect and degrade (rust) the steel.
 Modern practice often includes spraying the mixture at pressure (a technique called shotcrete) or some other method of driving out trapped air.

 Older structures that have failed offer clues to better practices.
 In addition to eliminating air where it contacts steel, modern concrete additives may include acrylic liquid "admixtures" to slow moisture absorption and increase shock resistance to the hardened product or to alter curing rates.
 These technologies, borrowed from the commercial tile installation trade, have greatly aided in the restoration of these structures.
 Chopped glass or poly fiber can be added to reduce crack development in the outer skin.
 (Chopped fiber could inhibit good penetration of the grout to steel mesh constructions.
 This should be taken into consideration and mitigated, or limited to use on outer subsequent layers.
 Chopped fibers may also alter or limit some wet sculpting techniques.)

 Economics

 The economic advantage of ferro concrete structures is that they are stronger and more durable than some traditional building methods.
 Ferro concrete structures can be built quickly, which can have economic advantages.

 In India, ferro concrete is used often because the constructions made from it are more resistant to earthquakes.
 Earthquake resistance is dependent on good construction technique.

 In the 1970s, designers adapted their yacht designs to the then very popular backyard building scheme of building a boat using ferrocement.
 Its big attraction was that for minimum outlay and costs, a reasonable application of skill, an amateur could construct a smooth, strong and substantial yacht hull.
-A ferro-cement hull can prove to be of similar or lower weight than a fiber reinforced plastic (fiberglass), aluminum, or steel hull.
+A ferro-cement hull can prove to be of similar or lower weight than a fiber reinforced plastic (fiberglass), aluminium, or steel hull.